 There’s no end of coverage on trailing spouse syndrome and the potentially damaging emotional effects that can occur when an individual relocates to new country so that their partner can pursue their own career and interests.
-However, a life damned to eternal doom and gloom is not necessary and, providing trailing spouses focus positively on the opportunities that await them, there’s a whole array of exciting moneymaking ventures at their beckon call.
+However, a life damned to eternal doom and gloom is not necessary and, providing trailing spouses focus positively on the opportunities that await them, there’s a whole array of exciting moneymaking ventures at their beck and call.
 If you have relocated and found yourself at a loose end or plan on doing so in the near future and have no idea what you will do next, then this essential guide to 10 ways for expats to make money when living abroad is exactly what you need.

 1) Teach a Language